BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/lothlorien.md

 - **Mirror of Galadriel** `PASSIVE`

-Heavy object with Defence 8 and 3 Wounds.
+[Heavy object][Heavy Object] with Defence 8 and 3 Wounds.
 At the end of each phase, one hero model within 6" may restore all their Fate points.

 </div>

 ---
 <div class="unitCard" markdown>

 ### CELEBORN [130 POINTS]